 Helping your cat lose weight takes time.
 This isn’t just because it can be hard – it’s because it’s the only healthy way to do it.

-This is why it’s so important to speak with your veterinarian about your cat’s weight and weight loss goals to create a safe plan to get your furry friend to her ideal weight.
+This is why it’s so important to speak with your veterinarian about your kitty’s weight and weight loss goals to create a safe plan to get your furry friend to her ideal weight.

-Being overweight or obese can severely impact your cat’s health and even shorten her life.
-However, it is preventable and also highly treatable.
+Cat obesity can severely impact your cat’s health and even shorten her life.
+However, it is preventable and also highly treatable by making sure she’s on a healthy weight-loss program.
 By speaking with your veterinarian and following the tips listed above, you can help your cat lose weight and live her best life.